Okay you guys have been asking me for a post that outlines the simplified no-BS how to get started guide, and this is it!

 - Find your popular content by checking your analytics

-- Pin all content consistently
+- Pin popular content

 First, figure out your popular content

 The biggest piece is figuring out what your audience loves.
 This is important because taking a guess at what you should be pinning to get your audience’s attention, without any information about what your audience likes and just Pinning random crap is kind of like just writing random blog posts because it’s what you love.
 If you’re writing something just for you, that isn’t a blog.
 That’s a diary.
 That’s crazy, unless you want your only follower to be your mom, and most of your work using that method is probably a waste of time.

 So here’s how you figure out what your popular content is.

 Once you know that you can use a program like Shopstyle Collective to make affiliate Pins.
 We’ll get to how many Pins you should be sharing here in a sec!